keidrun/dotfiles/README.md

 ## Prerequisite

-- OS: macOS High Sierra over 10.13.6
+- OS: macOS Catalina over 10.15
 - Git installed
+- Zsh works instead of Bash

 ## How to install only dotfiles